The Veracode integrations and APIs use HMAC authentication when accessing API resources.

 - The HMAC signature includes a nonce (one-time code) that prevents replay attacks.

-- You can revoke and regenerate the API ID and key to respond to an accidental credentials leak.
+- You can revoke and regenerate the Veracode API credentials to respond to an accidental credentials leak.

 Ensure you have followed the steps in: